aka-somix/exam-study-plan/README.md

 - POST `/api/study-plan/`
   - Body:
       - studentType: part-time or full-time specification for study plan to create.
+      - courses: list of courses to save to the study plan
   - Responses:
-    - 200: The newly created (empty) study plan
+    - 200: The newly created study plan
     - 422: Validation error on studentType
     - 401: User not authenticated
     - 500: Internal Error

 - PUT `/api/study-plan/`
   - Body:
-      - courses: list of courses to save as studyplan
+      - courses: the updated courses in the study plan
   - Responses:
-    - 200: Ok, studyplan saved.
+    - 200: Ok, study plan saved.
     - 422: Missing courses object in body
     - 401: User not authenticated
     - 500: Internal Error

 - DELETE `/api/study-plan/`
   - Responses:
-    - 200: Studyplan correctly destroyed if any.
+    - 200: Study plan correctly destroyed if any.
     - 401: User not authenticated
     - 500: Internal Error